iterative/helm-charts/README.md

 > Note: If you want to install Studio in any other namespace, modify the
 > `--namespace` flag in the commands below accordingly

+### Create a docker registry secret

-Configure Credentials to pull images from our secure registry:
+Configure Credentials to pull images from our secured registry:

 ```bash
 $ kubectl create secret docker-registry iterativeai \